openebs-archive/cstor-operators/docs/quick.md

    You will need to specify the correct cStor CSPC from your cluster and specify the desired `replicaCount` for the volume.
-The `replicaCount` should be less than or equal to the max pools available.
+The `replicaCount` should be less than or equal to the max pool instances available.

 5. Create a PVC yaml using above created StorageClass name